anthofoxo/fontengine/README.md

 !!
+UPDATE !!
+Library will be updated to use c++! the api however will remain c style !!

+!!
 Warning, a newer more spohisticated version of this is under development, improving glyph rendering and multilingual support !!

 !!
 Under active development, api *may* change, readme may not necessarily be up to date !!